Qualified Flying Instructor: Australia

 In Australia there are separate classifications for regular flight instructors and simulator only instructors.
 A flight instructor rating requires one of the following: a private pilot licence (PPL); a commercial pilot licence (CPL); or an air transport pilot licence.
 In addition, a candidate must meet educational requirements, complete training, and pass a flight test for at least one training endorsement.

 United Kingdom

 The UK's military aviation forces train Qualified Flying Instructors to teach flying training to new pilots.
 The QFI Course can vary from a few weeks to a few months, depending on the complexity of the aircraft involved.
 Royal Air Force QFIs are entitled to the post nominals 'QFI'.
 Rotary wing aviators qualify as Qualified Helicopter Instructors, or QHIs.
 QFIs assigned to squadrons are rostered to fly widely with Squadron pilots, ensuring that updated techniques and standardisation is carried out at frontline units as well as training ones.

-The QFI accreditation is analogous to the Qualified Weapons Instructor (QWI) qualification, but focused much more on basic flying skills of the aircraft as opposed to tactics and operational usage that the QWI course focuses on.
+The QFI accreditation is focused on basic flying skills of an aircraft as opposed to tactics and operations.